 Committee on Simplification of Rules and Forms

-The Department of Justice has constituted the Committee to work on simplification of Rules and Forms relating to Pre-Institution Mediation and Settlement and to examine the overall functioning of the Pre-Institution Mediation system including rationalization of Mediation fees to reduce compliance burden for citizens and business activities.
-The core group of the Committee has finalised the Commercial Court Rules, 2021 as per Section 21A (2) (b) of the Commercial Courts Act, 2015 and the same is under examination of the Department of Legal Affairs.
+The Department of Justice has constituted a Committee to work on the simplification of rules and forms in context of the Commercial Courts Act, 2015 and to examine the overall functioning of the Pre-Institution Mediation and Settlement mechanism including rationalization of Mediation fees to reduce compliance burden for citizens and businesses.

 Automatic and Random Allocation of Commercial Cases